phil-blain/CICE-Consortium-About-Us-wiki/FAQ-(Frequently-Asked-Questions).md

 **A:** You may contact the Consortium and interact with the community through the community liaison or posting to the Community bulletin board.
 More information can be found at https://github.com/CICE-Consortium/About-Us/wiki/Contacting-the-Consortium

+### Contributing to the Consortium
+# **Required Testing**
+The following code acceptance testing criteria **must** be completed for consideration of a pull request to the Consortium repositories:

+   * *Icepack-only contribution:*
+      1. Code contributor must run the Icepack base_suite with at least 1 compiler; all tests must PASS.
+      2. If all tests PASS, then run the CICE quick_suite with at least one compiler; all tests must PASS.

+   * *CICE contributions:*
+      1. If there are changes in Icepack, perform step 'i' above.
+      2. Run the CICE base_suite with at least 1 compiler; all tests must PASS.
+      3. If all tests do not pass, then perform QC testing to classify the changes

+In some instances, a new physics parameterization etc. may require a more thorough investigation of the model output to determine if the model is performing appropriately.

 ### Consortium membership
 Who can be a CICE Consortium Member?